 #1.
 Four-Inch Flush Valve

 The Champion 4’s wide 4-inch diameter flush valve is one of its best features because it provides plenty of space to flush away all waste.
+With this feature, you’ll never worry about needing multiple flushes for one bathroom trip.

 #2.
 Water Saving